 How much: $10/adult; $5/child for 30 minutes

-As with most outdoor areas in Singapore, make sure you slap on the sunscreen and have some mosquito repellant handy when visiting the fish farm.
-Dress comfortably too as it is an entirely open-air farm with almost no air conditioning.
+As with most outdoor areas in Singapore, make sure you slap on the sunscreen and have some mosquito repellent handy when visiting Qian Hu Fish Farm.
+Dress comfortably too as it is an entirely open-air fish farm with almost no air conditioning.

 Don’t be afraid to bring your stroller!
-Our little one was on her trike almost the entire time and we had no problems manoeuvring it around the fish farm.
+Our little one was on her trike almost the entire time and we had no problems manoeuvring it around the Qian Hu Fish Farm.
 We also appreciated that it was mostly sheltered, save for the fishing ponds and car park.

-Qian Hu Fish Farm is located along Jalan Lekar, past the SPCA and surrounded by a number of plant nurseries (shout out to all you plant parents!).
+Qian Hu Fish Farm is located along Jalan Lekar, past the SPCA and surrounded by a number of plant nurseries.

 Monday to Friday & Eve of Holiday : 9am – 6pm